top of page

 Its incredibly difficult for one person to fully define how a system should behave, especially when most systems have various paths through the code, this can sometimes make it hard to communicate clearly and consistently to all the people involved in the project.
 Working as a team will spark healthy conversations to define what is truly required.

-Example: Scenario: Add 2 numbers together Given I have the number 1 And I have the number 2 When I add them Then the result should be 3
+Example: Scenario: Add two numbers together Given I have the number 1 And I have the number 2 When I add them Then the result should be 3

 The benefits of TDD are: